javamesql/Excel-Function-Guide/README.md

 <h1>Excel Function Guide</h1>

-<h2>To demonstrate my proficiency in Excel functions, I will be going through the process of using the functions.</h2>
+<h2>To demonstrate my proficiency in Excel functions, I will be explaining and teaching the process of using the functions.</h2>

 <h2>XLOOKUP</h2>